-Finally, STH is partnering with the Center for Aging & Disability Education & Research (CADER) at the BU School of Social Work (SSW) to offer some additional programming for clergy on issues related to mental health awareness in an aging population.
-More information will be in the offerings below as it becomes available.
+STH is partnering with the Center for Aging & Disability Education & Research (CADER) at the BU School of Social Work (SSW) to offer some additional programming for clergy on issues related to mental health awareness in an aging population.
+Currently, CADER is offering a free webinar on suicide prevention on April 6th.

 Please click the link for information on our Data Privacy.

 Join us as we discover together the momentum you can gain just by changing your mindset.
 Cultivating a growth mindset in yourself and your congregation encourages you to face new challenges as your context changes; persevere when setbacks happen; learn skills to motivate the efforts of leadership; encourage listening to both positive and negative feedback instead of getting defensive; and learn from other churches and organizations instead of seeing them as threats.

 Date: Thursdays, May 13, 20th, and 27th, noon-1pm EDT.

 Cost: $50 for the non-CEU version, $90 for the CEU version.
 A $10 discount will be applied for alumni/ae of Boston University School of Theology.